INMOXR/support/docs/src/content/docs/air3/guides/air3-quick-start.md

 ## Beginning Guide

-Voice Assistant Tip:
-To activate your voice assistant, simply say **"ok amu"**.
-You can then engage in intelligent conversations and smart dialogue.

 ### Part 1  Select language

 ① Select Language: Scroll up or down on the right temple's touch control to choose your desired language.